duboc/gke-kubeflow-mpi-openfoam/README.md

 Check the status of the PVC to make sure that it is successfully bound.

 ### Tiny File Manager
-There are supporting manifests in the `manifests` folder for deploying a PHP-based file manager program, [Tiny File Manager](https://tinyfilemanager.github.io/), and a corresponding volume claim.
+There are supporting manifests in the `filestore` folder for deploying a PHP-based file manager program, [Tiny File Manager](https://tinyfilemanager.github.io/), and a corresponding volume claim.
 The `PersistentVolumeClaim` will grab a small amount of RWX storage, and you can